Randal Grichuk Player Props: Rockies vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.16 team ERA that ranks 15th among all league pitching staffs.
+- The Angels' 4.19 team ERA ranks 15th across all MLB pitching staffs.

-- The Angels rank 15th in baseball in home runs allowed (81 total, 1.1 per game).
+- Angels pitchers combine to give up 83 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- Sandoval gets the start for the Angels, his 14th of the season.
-He is 4-6 with a 4.08 ERA and 54 strikeouts through 70 2/3 innings pitched.
+- Canning (5-2) takes the mound for the Angels in his 12th start of the season.
+He's put together a 4.40 ERA in 59 1/3 innings pitched, with 55 strikeouts.

-- In his last appearance on Saturday against the Kansas City Royals, the left-hander went seven scoreless innings while surrendering four hits.
+- The righty last appeared on Saturday, June 17 against the Kansas City Royals, when he went six innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.